Interpreted Languages: Perl, PHP, Python, Ruby (Sheet Two)

 python:

 Defining explicit setters and getters in Python is considered poor style.
-If it becomes necessary to extra logic to attribute, this can be achieved without disrupting the clients of the class by creating a property:
+Extra logic can be achieved without disrupting the clients of the class by creating a property:

 def getValue(self):